 Capture their size by incorporating the landscape (a mountain or a tree) in your composition.

-Buffalo is particularly dangerous and unpredictable, so you will need to remain alert when in the presence of Buffalo.
+Buffalo is particularly dangerous and unpredictable, so you must remain alert when in the presence of Buffalo.

 The rhino is the most dangerous of the big five game animals to photograph because although it is huge and sturdy, it has poor eyesight.

 Rhinos can charge without warning at what it perceives as a threat—and often at you!
-A rhino can run up to 40 miles per hour, delivering formidable blows with its horn seemingly indiscriminately.
+A rhino can run up to 40 miles per hour, seemingly indiscriminately delivering formidable blows with its horn.

 Any photo of a Rhino is precious these days due to their declining number at the hands of indiscriminate poachers and hunters, so if you are lucky enough to get a sighting, let that shutter release fire.

 The Lion is also commonly known as the king of the jungle.
-The powerful predator can make for a great photographic subject with its regal mane and powerful prowl.
+The powerful predator can make for a great photographic subject with its regal mane and prowl.
+When photographing lions, using a zoom lens to get good shots without spooking them or putting yourself at risk is essential.

 Always be wary of getting too close to any Lion.